 While sitting in a hot tub can help burn some calories, it is not enough to cause significant weight loss.
 However, it can be a complementary activity to a healthy diet and exercise routine.

-What factors affect the number of calories burned while sitting in a hot tub?
+What factors affect the calories burned while sitting in a hot tub?

 The number of calories burned while sitting in a hot tub is affected by several factors, including water temperature, body weight, and duration of the soak.
 Higher water temperature and longer duration can lead to more calories burned.